Wednesday, 25 October 2017

 Choudhry Zakaria Gujar (left) with the writer.
 (13.07.2017.)

-As can be well expected, they were acutely aware of the fact that Choudhry Rahmat Ali has not been given a status he deserved.
+As could well be expected, they were acutely aware of the fact that Choudhry Rahmat Ali has not been given the status he deserved.
 They also mentioned an effort made about a decade ago to bring the body of Choudhry Rahmat Ali to Pakistan.
-They even offered to pay half of the expenses for this exercise.
+They had even offered to pay half of the expenses for this initiative.
 But nothing came out of that enterprise.
-This was a brief visit to that Chak but very satisfying.
-Finally, I was able to find a place in Pakistan, which we can call the home of the person who gave this country its name.
-I came to know for the first time the that he also gave the blood his dear ones to lay down the foundations of this country.

 https://www.youtube.com/watch?v=7DD2t3Lx1oA